leighmacdonald/gbans/docs/docs/devel/devel.md

 ## Linters & Formatting

-`make fmt` Format go code with go fmt
+`just fmt` Format go code with go fmt

-`make check` will run the go & typescript linters & static analyzers
+`just check` will run the go & typescript linters & static analyzers

 ## Updating Dependencies

-`make bump_deps` Can be used to update both go and js/ts libraries.
+`just bump_deps` Can be used to update both go and js/ts libraries.

 ## Start Backend

-`make dev` Run the backend server.
+`just dev` Run the backend server.
 By default, listens on http://localhost:6006/.

 ## Start Frontend

-`make serve` Start the vite frontend development web server.
+`just serve` Start the vite frontend development web server.
 This should open http://localhost:6007/ automatically.